expo/expo/docs/pages/build-reference/apk.md

 ### Managed projects

-By default EAS Build will produce Android App Bundle, you can change it by:
+By default, EAS Build produces Android App Bundle, you can change it by:
 - setting `buildType` to `apk` or `development-client`
-- setting `gradleCommand` to `:app:assembleRelease`, `:app:assembleDebug` or any other gradle command that will produce APK
+- setting `gradleCommand` to `:app:assembleRelease`, `:app:assembleDebug` or any other gradle command that produces APK

 ```json
 {